 - Volunteer Recognition Events – Plan annual volunteer recognition events, focusing on corporate and individual volunteer recognition.
 Each event will include entertainment, food, music, a brief “message,” funny awards, games (like “Volunteer Feud”), and more fun!

-- New Volunteer Orientation – Create a monthly gathering that is designed to “welcome” new volunteers.
+- New Volunteer Orientation – Create a monthly gathering designed to “welcome” new volunteers.
 The gathering would include training on everything and anything needed to help a volunteer get a good start.
-Examples include the use of the church’s Church Management Software, building access (keys/codes), how scheduling works, how to check-in on Sunday mornings, answering questions, etc. Provide a “New Volunteer Booklet” as part of the event.
-Produce some kind of fun video for new volunteers and show it as part of the event.
+Examples include using the church’s Church Management Software, building access (keys/codes), scheduling, check-in on Sunday mornings, answering questions, etc. Provide a “New Volunteer Booklet” as part of the event.
+Produce a fun video for new volunteers and show it as part of the event.
 Promote the event everywhere!